openfun/fun-richie-site-factory/docs/scw.md

 _nota bene_: in the previous pattern, we use the `workspace` `new` or `select` subcommand depending on the workspace availability.

+_Note_: When provisioning the Scaleway Edge Service with Terraform, the `fqdns` attribute (`scaleway_edge_services_dns_stage.media.fqdns`) is not immediately available during the initial `terraform apply`.
+This results in an "Invalid index" error when trying to output the FQDN.
+To work around this, you would need to apply a second time.

 ## Configure runtime environment

 Once your buckets have been created for a targeted environment, you will need